 Vitamin B5 - Pantothenate

-Vitamin B5 is a water-soluable essential nutrient included in many formulations supporting macular health.
+Vitamin B5 is a water-soluble essential nutrient included in many formulations supporting macular health.
 It is generally used in combination with other B vitamins and among many other uses, supports cardiovascular health, nerve pain, cognitive functioning, normal blood sugar levels, arthritis, protection against stress, and healing in the body.
 With respect to vision health vitamin B5 supports nerve health, the metabolism of fatty acids, and is part of the synthesis of vitamin A.

 - One role of Vitamin B5 in vision health is its support of the metabolism of essential omega 3 and omega 6 fatty acids.